chbergmann/CurvedShapesWorkbench/README.md

 - NormalShape2: Direction axis of Shape2 (auto computed)
 - makeSurface: connect Shape1 and Shape2 with a surface over the interpolated middle
 - makeSolid: make a solid if Shape1 and Shape2 are closed shapes
 - InterpolationPoints: ignored if Shape1 and Shape2 have the same number of edges and poles.
-Otherwise all edges will be splitted (discretized) into this number of points
+Otherwise all edges will be split (discretized) into this number of points
 - Twist: Compensates a rotation between Shape1 and Shape2
 - Reverse: Reverses the rotation of one Shape

 ### ![surfaceCutIcon](./Resources/icons/surfaceCut.svg) Surface Cut
 Cuts a surface to get the outline curve or a face.
-This tool is similar to Cross-Sections in the Part workbench, but it is fully parametric and has an option to reduce the complexity of the output curve.
+This tool is similar to [Cross-Sections](https://www.freecadweb.org/wiki/Part_SectionCross) in the [Part workbench](https://www.freecadweb.org/wiki/Part_Workbench), but it is fully parametric and has an option to reduce the complexity of the output curve.
 It tries to remove overlapping edges.

 ![SurfaceCut](Examples/SurfaceCut.jpg)